abiola2000abd/Project4/Project4.md

 `mkdir models && cd models`

-Create a file named book.js
+Create a file named book.js inside the models folder.
+We also need to open and  edit the book.js file.

 `vi book.js`

+![bkjs](./images/book.png)

 Copy and paste the code below into ‘book.js’
-![bkjs](./images/book.png)

 ```
 {
 var mongoose = require('mongoose');